 REDESIGNED Various Renderings For Future Possible Expansion (Phase II): 436-740 cars (2,245 KB)

 Public Meeting Presentation (Discusses elements removed from initial concept) (957 KB)

 On Monday, May 17, 2010, the Federal Transit Administration (FTA) approved the Ames Intermodal Facility Redesign and a Memorandum of Understanding was signed by City of Ames Mayor Anne Campbell, Iowa State University Vice President Warren Madden and FTA Regional Administrator Mokhtee Ahmad.
 Construction began on the Ames Intermodal Facility in March 2011 as redesigned above.

-Click here for more information about the Ames Intermodal Facility – Phase II that will help the Ames community realize the full vision as initially conceptualized.
-CyRide has, and will continue to submit, additional TIGER grant applications, which can also be viewed in the Phase II information.
+Click here for more information about the Ames Intermodal Facility – Phase II that will help the Ames community realize the full vision as initially conceptualized in 2006.
+CyRide has submitted additional TIGER grant applications, which can also be viewed in the Phase II information.
 If you have additional questions, please contact Shari Atwood (Transit Planner) at firstname.lastname@example.org or 515-292-1100.